Our sustainability education programs for schools

 This activity can be delivered at any Mornington Peninsula beach.

-Secondary: Students will further develop their understanding of how humans have impacted our coastal environment over time, the relationship different stakeholders have to our coasts and how we can protect them.
-We explore the incredible biodiversity of Victorian marine life and how plants and animals have adapted to the harsh coastal environments.
-We explore threatening processes such as climate change, erosion and beach litter and how coastal managers can tackle these through adaptive management.
-By observing historical changes in coastal vegetation and coastlines, students from can explore how humans interact with and impact our coastal environments and the role of citizen science.
-Where possible, students can learn the identifying features of Aboriginal middens and how we can protect them.
-Students can sketch changes in coastal zonation across a dune system and explore the role of coastal management in protecting coastal vegetation.
+Secondary: Develop your understanding of how humans have impacted our coastal environment over time, the relationship different stakeholders have to our coasts and how we can protect our waterways.
+Explore the incredible biodiversity of Victorian marine life and how plants and animals have adapted to the harsh coastal environments.
+Examine threatening processes such as climate change, erosion and beach litter and how coastal managers can tackle these through adaptive management.
+By observing historical changes in coastal vegetation and coastlines, explore how humans interact with and impact our coastal environments and the role of citizen science.
+Where possible, discover the identifying features of Aboriginal middens and how we can protect them.
+Sketch changes in coastal zonation across a dune system and explore the role of coastal management in protecting coastal vegetation.
 A beach litter audit allows students to examine the issue of marine plastic pollution and explore mechanical versus hand beach cleaning.

 Activities can include: